Atten007/RaspMC/README.md

 # Requirements
 - 512MB RAM
-- At least Python 3.6.8
+- At least Python 3.11
-- At least Minecraft 1.2.5
+- At least Minecraft 1.19
-- At least Minecraft: Pocket Edition 1.6.0 (Support for this will come very soon!)
-- A 64-Bit CPU (32-Bit CPUs and 16-Bit CPUs won't work!)
+- A 64-Bit CPU with a 64-Bit Operating System (32-Bit CPUs and/or Operating Systems aren't supported due to the less amount of RAM <1GB)

 # Updates
-## v.0.0.1 (??.02.2022)
+## v.0.0.1 (??.05.2022)

 - Initial release
 - Two default worldgen-options: Superflat and default (can be adjusted in the config at the section world-type)
 - Procedurally generated worlds
 - support for up to ??? players
-- very simple structures (e.g. villages, shipwrecks, pillager outposts, mineshafts and dungeons
+- very simple structures and features (e.g. villages, shipwrecks, pillager outposts, mineshafts and dungeons)
-- supports all Minecraft: Java Edition versions from 1.2.5 (will come later) until 1.18.2!
+- supports all Minecraft: Java Edition versions starting 1.19
-- plug-in and mod support (mods should also be installed on the client!)
+- plug-in and mod support (mods should also be installed on the client and plugins should be written with Python 3.11 or newer)!

+# FAQ

+Coming soon

 # Compatibility

-1.1 and prior: not supported
-1.2.5 until 1.6.4: Only Python 2.7.18
-1.7.10 until 1.13.2: Python 2.7.18 and Python 3.6.8
-1.14.4 until 1.19 (22w19a): Only Python 3.6.8
+Coming soon